ShgOfc/ShgOfc/README.md

-just a normal person im github
+just a normal person in github